Offsend/Offsend/docs/cli.md

 - Cursor `attachments` paths checked by name/extension (files not opened).
 - Project `.offsend.yml` detector disables / dictionaries apply; macOS app settings also affect detection.
 - `hook-debug.log` rotates at ~512 KiB; home paths redacted in log fields.
+- Hooks are an additional check — not a replacement for permissions, AI ignore files, or keeping secrets out of the workspace.
+See [What hooks do not cover](#what-hooks-do-not-cover).

 ### Verify